usnistgov/ARIAC/docs/competition/scoring.rst

 ^^^^^^^^^^^^^^^^^^^

   * An assembly task has :math:`n` parts that need to be assembled into the insert.
-  * For each task there are one Boolean condition:
+  * For each task there is one Boolean condition:

       1. :math:`isCorrectStation` is true if the assembly was done at the correct station (as1, as2, as3, or as4).
   * Each slot `s` in the insert has the following Boolean conditions:

       1. :math:`isAssembled_{s} \rightarrow A` is true if the part in slot :math:`s` is assembled.
 This implicitely means that the part is of the correct type.
       2. :math:`isCorrectColor_{s} \rightarrow B` is true if the part in slot :math:`s` is of correct color.
       3. :math:`isCorrectPose_{s} \rightarrow C` is true if the part in slot :math:`s` has the correct pose.